Proof of a conjecture of Kenyon and Wilson on semicontiguous minors: Introduction

 Associated with a network with $n$ nodes is a \emph{response matrix} $\Lambda=(\lambda_{i,j})_{1\leq i,j\leq n}$ that measures the response of the network to potential applied at the nodes.
 In particular, $-\lambda_{i,j}$ is the current that would flow into node $j$ if node $i$ is set to one volt and the remaining nodes are set to zero volts.
-It has been shown that a matrix $M$ is the response matrix of a network if and only if it is symmetric with row and column sums equal zero, and each non-interlaced circular minor $\det M_{A}^{B}$ is non-negative (see Theorem 4 in \cite{Curtis1}).
+It has been shown that a matrix $M$ is the response matrix of a network if and only if it is symmetric with row and column sums equal to zero, and each non-interlaced circular minor $\det M_{A}^{B}$ is non-negative (see Theorem 4 in \cite{Curtis1}).

 A network is called \emph{well-connected} if for any two non-interlaced sets of $k$ nodes $A$ and $B$, there are $k$ pairwise vertex-disjoint paths in $G$ connecting the nodes in $A$ to the nodes in $B$.
 A number of equivalent definitions of the well-connected networks were given in \cite{Colin1}.
-A network is well-connected if and only if all non-interlaced circular minors of the response matrix are positive.
+It has been shown by Colin de Verdi\`{e}re that a network is well-connected if and only if all non-interlaced circular minors of the response matrix are positive.

 A \emph{contiguous minor} of a matrix $M$ is a circular minor of the form